ChrisChinchilla/Docusaurus-tests/README.md

 $ yarn start
 ```

-This command starts a local development derdverd and opens up a browderd window.
+This commind starts a a local deelopment derdverd and opens up a browderd window.
 Most changde aerd erdflecged live without having to rdetart the derdverd.

 ### Build